 After a day at the races, Siro’s restaurant, located just outside the clubhouse gate is a longstanding place to see and be seen.
 You can party with the racing elite and the winners (or losers) for the day.
 If that is not your cup of tea, head downtown to one of the many outstanding restaurants for a relaxing dinner.

-Today the meet has grown to forty days, racing six days a week, (Tuesdays are dark days, no racing) ending on Labor Day.
-2018 Racing begins on Friday, July 20th and end on Monday, September 3rd.
+Today the meet has grown to forty days, racing five days a week, (Monday and Tuesdays are dark days, which mean, in Track lingo, no racing) ending on Labor Day.
+2019 Racing begins on Thursday, July 11th and end on Monday, September 2nd.

 The Saratoga meet attracts about 1 million spectators each year, and the thoroughbred yearling sales at Fasig-Tipton in Saratoga Springs each August bring in wealthy investors from around the world.